Goshko812/cmangos-script/README.md

    sudo systemctl enable mangosd
    ```
 ## Limitations
-This script is specifically designed for Ubuntu 22.04.
-Running it on other operating systems may result in errors.
 The script does not handle the creation of game accounts; you will need to do this manually after the installation.
 It does not include any additional configurations for custom settings or modifications to the game.